Agent’s Take: Is the Legion of Boom doomed? Seahawks facing an uphill battle

 It's probably an either/or proposition with Richardson and Tyler Lockett, Seattle's most accomplished young wide receivers.
 2018 is Lockett's contract year so paying Richardson would likely prompt Lockett to move on next year in free agency.

 The uncertainty with the safeties makes retaining McDougald more of a consideration.
 He did a nice job filling in for an injured Chancellor.
-McDougald also has the versatility to play free safety.
+He also has the versatility to play free safety.
 He was a good value on the one-year, $1.8 million contract (with another $200,000 in incentives) McDougald took to come to Seattle.
 McDougald getting a deal averaging more than double his 2017 compensation isn't out of the question.
 DeShawn Shead, who can play both safety and cornerback, could be a cheaper alternative.
 He missed most of 2017 recovering from a left ACL tear that occurred in a playoff game during the 2016 season.
 It may not take much more than the $1.2 million deal Shead signed after the injury for him to stay in Seattle for another season.

 Cornerback Byron Maxwell played a bigger than expected role in his return to Seattle after the Dolphins released him.
 He could be good insurance against Sherman's recovery.
 Maxwell's market could be somewhere between the David Amerson and Vontae Davis contracts signed this offseason but closer to the latter.
 Amerson took a one-year, $2.25 million deal from the Chiefs when the Raiders cut him loose.
 The deal maxes out at $6 million because of incentives.
 Davis' one year contract with the Bills has a base value of $5 million.
 It could be worth as much as $8 million through incentives.